YipengHu/MPHY0030/README.md

 ```

 ## 2. Python refresher course
-This mini-course has two parts: Python programming, by Zhe Min, and scientific computing, by Shaheer Saeed.
-Materials can also be found in the `tutorials` folder.
+This mini-course has two parts, Python programming and scientific computing, by Shaheer Saeed.
+Materials can also be found in the [`tutorials`](./tutorials/) folder.

 ## 3. Tutorials